AeonDigital/Shell-MSE-Main-Module/doc/03 Types.md

 The name of a declared associative array in the current scope.

 `regex`
-Any regex pattern valid to use with the "test" steatment.
+Any regex pattern valid to use with the `test` steatment.

 `function`
 The name of a declared function in the current scope.